Shepherds Hill military installations: Description and condition

-Shepherds Hill is one of the best lookout points in Newcastle so it is hardly surprising that a fortifications and observation post of the strategic importance of the Shepherds Hill group is located here.
 The site is 70m above sea level and extends from the street called The Terrace, approximately 110m eastwards to the top of the cliff.

 As at 17 November 2009, the grounds at Shepherds Hill are in reasonable condition in the central area.
 However towards the edges of the hill, Chrysanthemoides monilifera bushes proliferate and it has an unkempt appearance.
 Apart from the Gunner's Cottage, the items at Shepherds Hill have not been well maintained.

 Gunner's Cottage

 The Gunner's Cottage, known also as the Shepherds Hill Cottage or simply the Caretaker's Quarters, is an Edwardian period weatherboard residence with a corrugated metal roof and feature timber finials.
 The residence stands in contrasts to the brutalist concrete forms of the observation post structures.
 The cottage contains a living room, a dining room, three bedrooms, two sunrooms, a kitchen, a bathroom, a laundry and a porch.
 The garage, store and toilet are detached from the cottage.
 The sunrooms and the bathroom are additions, which is evident from the more contemporary style of windows.
 The garage is also an addition.
 The cottage was once used to house Newcastle's artist-in-residence.

 Being restored by the NCC in 1997, a caretaking role has been taken up by the Royal Volunteer Coastal Patrol who carry out their operations from the building and hold a 20-year lease, which expires in 2018.
 As such, the cottage is kept reasonably well maintained.
 The laundry shed however suffers minor deterioration.